 Starting your seeds without a grow light?
 Here’s how to do it.

-Place wooden shim on top of window.
+Place wooden shim on top of the window.
 Tap the vertical supports into place with a hammer, wedging the support in place.
-Tap another wedge in the other side to fully secure it.
+Tap another wedge on the other side to fully secure it.
 Repeat the process for the other support.